Expectation of the Largest bet size in Labouchere System: Introduction

-There is very limited literature on analyzing the Labouch\`ere system.
-By the standard theory of asymmetric random walk, it is straightforward to show that $\bE[N]<\infty$ if and only if $p>\frac{1}{3}$.
-Downton \cite{downton1980note} found a formula for the distribution of the stopping time $N$ in the case that the initial list $L_0$ is $(1, 2, 3, 4)$, and Ethier \cite{ethier2008absorption} generalized this result to arbitrary initial list using a generalized version of the ballot theorem \cite{bertrand1887solution,barbier1887generalisation}.
+There is very limited literature on analyzing the Labouchere system.
+Let $p\in [0,1]$ be the winning probability at each coup, where we assume that the outcomes at different coups are independent.
+By the standard theory of asymmetric random walk, it is straightforward to show that $N < \infty$ almost surely if and only if $p \geq \frac 13$ and $\bE[N]<\infty$ if and only if $p>\frac{1}{3}$.
+Downton \cite{downton1980note} found a recursion for the distribution of the stopping time $N$ in the case that the initial list $L_0$ is $(1, 2, 3, 4)$, and Ethier \cite{ethier2008absorption} generalized this result to arbitrary initial list and gave an explicit formula using a generalized version of the ballot theorem \cite{bertrand1887solution,barbier1887generalisation}.
 Specifically, the stopping time $N$ has finite $k$-th moment for any $k$ if and only if $p>\frac{1}{3}$.
-However, Grimmett and Stirzaker \cite{grimmett2001one} showed that both the largest target $T^\star\triangleq \max_{1\le n\le N} T_n$ and the total amount of betting sizes $\sum_{n=1}^N B_n$ have an infinite expectation if $p=\frac{1}{2}$.
-They also raised the conjecture if the largest betting size $B^\star$ also has an infinite expectation if $\frac{1}{3}<p\le \frac{1}{2}$, which is the main focus of this paper.
+However, Grimmett and Stirzaker \cite[Problem 12.9.15]{grimmett2001one} showed that both $\max_{1\le n\le N} T_n$ and $\sum_{n=1}^N B_n$ have infinite expectations if $p=\frac{1}{2}$.
+It was also stated in \cite{grimmett2001one} that $\bE[B^\star]=\infty$, but we were informed by Ethier that the proof was incomplete (via an email exchange between him and Grimmett in February 2006).
+Hence, it remains an open conjecture for more than a decade if the largest bet size $B^\star$ also has an infinite expectation when $\frac{1}{3}<p\le \frac{1}{2}$, which is the main focus of this paper.

-There is also another betting system which is similar to the Labouch\`ere system, i.e., the Fibonacci system.
+There is also another betting system which is similar to the Labouchere system, i.e., the Fibonacci system.
 Instead of considering the first and last numbers in the list at each coup, the \emph{last} two numbers are added or canceled in the Fibonacci system.
 Ethier \cite{ethier2010doctrine} showed that $\bE B^\star = +\infty$ in Fibonacci system if and only if $p\le \frac{1}{2}$.
-However, the proof heavily relies on the fact that any list in a Fibonacci system is uniquely determined by its length, which does not hold for the Labouch\`ere system where the list evolves in a more complicated ``history dependent" manner.
+However, the proof heavily relies on the fact that any list in a Fibonacci system is uniquely determined by its length, which does not hold for the Labouchere system where the list evolves in a more complicated ``history dependent" manner.